 - Now all that is left to do is enter the number of slices that each person ate.
 Doing this will compute how much each person has to pay for the meal.

 Here at Omni, we are helplessly addicted to pizza.
 To help us deal with our addiction, we have created many pizza calculators, which we have, begrudgingly, shared with the general public.
-We have the perfect pizza calculator to help you cook the perfect pizza, the pizza party calculator to inform you how many pizzas you should order so that no one at your party goes hungry, the pizza size calculator will find which option is most cost-efficient: two small pizzas or one large.
+We have the pizza party calculator to inform you how many pizzas you should order so that no one at your party goes hungry, and the pizza size calculator will find which option is most cost-efficient: two small pizzas or one large.
 The latter calculates areas, circumferences, and other complicated geometrical properties to make sure that you will not overpay for your meal!